Alexander-Jordan/dev-dive/3-basic-tools-for-developers.md

 Like a software, or some concept.

 So that could be docs for a program you use, or it could be a YouTube video.
-It could be a reddit post, or even AI generated answers.
+It could be a Reddit post, or even AI-generated answers.

 But why only benefit from documentation written by others?
 Write documentation for yourself, and anyone you'd like to share it with.

-That include documentation for your projects, general notes, comments in your code, and even writing clean code that explains itself.
+That includes documentation for your projects, general notes, comments in your code, and even writing clean code that explains itself.

-The tool is: become great at both finding and writing useful information.
+The tool is: to become great at both finding and writing useful information.

 I think that great documentation results in even greater software and developers.
 And that's why this is a tool every developer needs.

 ## Conclusion

-A developers toolkit includes a lot of different tools.
+A developer's toolkit includes a lot of different tools.
 And not everyone will have the exact same tools in their toolbox.

 But I think all developers at least should use 3 tools: